geosolutions-it/MapStore2/docs/developer-guide/infrastructure-and-general-architecture.md

+# Infrastructure

-MapStore 2 leverages a full separation of concerns between the **backend** and the **frontend**.
+MapStore leverages a full separation of concerns between the **backend** and the **frontend**.

-The frontend is a Javascript web application communicating with MapStore 2 own web services using AJAX and external ones through an internal, configurable, _proxy_.
+The frontend is a Javascript web application communicating with MapStore own web services using AJAX and external ones through an internal, configurable, _proxy_.

 The backend is a suite of web services, developed in Java and deployed into a J2EE container (e.g. Apache Tomcat).
 ![General Infrastructure](https://docs.google.com/drawings/d/1X-yA-_GQ6HqhoYQfIbuxzdt8c-9fD0K3tf1WVbXecSE/pub?w=480&h=360)

-# Frontend
+## Frontend

 The frontend is based on the [ReactJS](https://facebook.github.io/react/) library and the [Redux](http://rackt.github.io/redux/) architecture, which is a specific implementation of the [Flux](http://facebook.github.io/flux/) architecture.